In person lessons and workshops

 Contact me directly at lily@nurturingnatureequine.co.uk for one-to-one lessons.
 Areas covered for lessons include parts of West Sussex, Surrey, East Sussex, Hampshire, and Kent.

 Or come to my whole horse rehabilitation track system facility in West Sussex for a group workshop on the Equisimulator, or on Attuned Assessment, ethical behaviour modification including cooperative care and needle shyness, or Husbandry for Happiness.
-In-person workshops run mostly on Saturdays from 1pm-5pm at £125 per person.
-They are small, friendly groups, involving a mixture of seminar, discussion, demonstrations, and practical lessons and exercises, and a tour of the rehab facility.
-Tea and coffee are provided, please bring your own drinking water and snacks.
+In-person workshops run mostly at weekends at £125 per person.
+They are small, friendly groups, involving a mixture of seminar, discussion, demonstrations, and practical lessons and exercises, and a tour of the track system.
+Tea and coffee are provided, please bring your own drinking water, lunch, and snacks.
 See upcoming events below:

 Upcoming events: